jonathanmichel/SPS_TinguelyPi/README.md

 The **Tinguely EV3** project aims to provide a tangible interface that allows user to program EV3 devices with [Scratch blocks](https://scratch.mit.edu/ev3) in real life.
 It replaces [EV3 Classroom](https://education.lego.com/en-us/downloads/mindstorms-ev3/software#downloads) for educational purposes by empowering collaboration and learning by giving physical forms to digital information, thus taking advantage of the human ability to grasp and manipulate physical objects and materials.

-Blocks communicate each others on a serial line with magnetics connector in their notches.
-Each Scratch block (function) has an unique ID and a pre-defined list of parameters.
+Blocks are physical devices containing an Arduino nano.
+They communicate each others on a serial line with magnetics connector in their notches.
+Each Scratch block has an unique ID and a pre-defined list of parameters.
 The lowest block sends its ID and parameters as a binary chain to the upper block.
 The later sends its ID and parameters with the data received from above.
 The uppermost block receives the full binary chain that represents the Scratch program and send it to a Raspberry Pi for decoding and generation of a MicroPython code that can be run on EV3 devices.

 **This repository contains the code that has to run on the Raspberry Pi**.
 It collects the binary chain transmitted through the blocks and convert it in a MicroPython code that uses the [pybricks](https://pybricks.com/ev3-micropython/index.html) library.
 It can also generate a visual representation of the code in ASCII.

+**For the code that has to be uploaded in the blocks (on Arduino), check the TinguelyBlock repository.**

+A complete [User guide](https://hackmd.io/@jonathanmichel/B11DPn8wY) and [Developer guide](https://hackmd.io/@jonathanmichel/Hyz4LfKOF) (both in french) are available for additionnal information.

 ## Requirements